deltachat/deltachat-pages/en/community_standards.md

-# Delta Chat Community Code of Conduct
+# Delta Chat Community Standards

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers strive to make participation in Delta Chat